peleg122/BashTesting/README.md

-# Testing Leaks and Compilation fails.
+# Testing Leaks and Compilation in Cpp files